bsiever/pxt-morse/README.md

 morse.minBetweenLetterTime()
 ```

-Provides the current minimum time before considering the preceeding letters to be completed (before being considered a space between words or end of transmissions).
+Provides the current minimum time before considering the preceeding letters to be completed (before being considered a silence between words or end of transmissions).
 When this time is exceeded it will be decoded as a space (` `).

 ## Reset Key timing  #morse-resettiming